 That is a lot of back and forth… Which is why I try to ship (always by sea) at least one ton of wool at the time.
 Is it my annual production?
 Of course not!
 I don´t send one ton every year but when I do, I send enough to fill a container, which is both less expensive and more sustainable.

 Would it be possible to move the production to Iceland?
-That is, buy the machines and the expertise?
+That is, buy the machines and more inportant the expertise?
 The answer is also no, it would simply not be viable.
-Just he costs of the machines would be so high that it would be necessary to produce a huge quantity to amortise them, and increase in quantity would necessarily mean decrease in quality.
+Just the costs of the machines would be so high that it would be necessary to produce a huge quantity to amortise them, and increase in quantity would necessarily mean decrease in quality.
 There´s nothing sustainable about that.

 - my Love Story yarn

 - If you need idea about what to knit with Love Story, see all my patterns using Love Story, alone or with other yarns.